HaiderNuur/Data-Analyst-Journey/Google Courses/Data Analysis with R programming/Notes.md

 - Geoms: The geometric object used to represent your data.
 - Facets: Let you display smaller groups, or subsets, of your data.
 - Labels and annotations: let customize your plot.

+**The essential idea behind the grammar of graphics is that you can build any plot from the same basic components, like building blocks.
+These building blocks include:
+- A dataset
+- A set of geoms: A geom refers to the geometric object used to represent your data.
+For example, you can use points to create a scatterplot, bars to create a bar chart, lines to create a line diagram, etc.
+- A set of aesthetic attributes: An aesthetic is a visual property of an object in your plot.
+You can think of an aesthetic as a connection, or mapping, between a visual feature in your plot and a variable in your data.
+For example, in a scatterplot, aesthetics include things like the size, shape, color, or location (x-axis, y-axis) of your data points.
+- To create a plot with ggplot2, you first choose a dataset.
+Then, you determine how to visually organize your data on a coordinate system by choosing a geom to represent your data points and aesthetics to map your variables.

+#### ggplot(data = penguins) + geom_point(mapping = aes(x = flipper_length_mm, y = body_mass_g))

+ggplot(data = penguins): In ggplot2, you begin a plot with the ggplot() function.
+The ggplot() function creates a coordinate system that you can add layers to.
+The first argument of the ggplot() function is the dataset to use in the plot.
+In this case, it’s “penguins.”

++: Then, you add a “+” symbol to add a new layer to your plot.
+You complete your plot by adding one or more layers to ggplot().

+geom_point(): Next, you choose a geom by adding a geom function.
+The geom_point() function uses points to create scatterplots, the geom_bar function uses bars to create bar charts, and so on.
+In this case, choose the geom_point function to create a scatter plot of points.
+The ggplot2 package comes with many different geom functions.

+(mapping = aes(x = flipper_length_mm, y = body_mass_g)): Each geom function in ggplot2 takes a mapping argument.
+This defines how variables in your dataset are mapped to visual properties.
+The mapping argument is always paired with the aes() function.
+The x and y arguments of the aes() function specify which variables to map to the x-axis and the y-axis of the coordinate system.
+In this case, you want to map the variable “flipper_length_mm” to the x-axis, and the variable “body_mass_g” to the y-axis.

+###### Pro-Tip: You can write the same section of code above using a different syntax with the mapping argument inside the ggplot() call: ggplot(data = penguins, mapping = aes(x = flipper_length_mm, y = body_mass_g)) +  geom_point()